CMA vs Appraisal: Key Differences Explained

-CMA vs home appraisal refers to two different methods used to estimate a home’s value.
-A comparative market analysis (CMA) is prepared by a real estate agent to guide pricing based on recent comparable sales, while a home appraisal is completed by a licensed appraiser and is typically required by a lender to confirm the property’s value for financing.
+A CMA vs home appraisal are two different ways of determining a property’s value.
+A comparative market analysis (CMA) is prepared by a real estate agent to help set a listing or offer price, while a home appraisal is completed by a licensed appraiser and is typically required by a lender for financing.
+Understanding the CMA vs appraisal difference is key to pricing a home correctly and navigating the real estate process with confidence.

 A CMA helps you set the right price, while an appraisal determines if a lender will approve the deal.